WJY-norainu/cs2102-python-flask-setup-guide/README.md

 <div class="container-login100" style="background-image: url('static/images/bg-01.jpg');">
 ```

-Add the following lines to add routing to this new page to `views.py`:
+The codes needed to route to this page and render `html` have already been provided in `views.py` as below:

 ```
 @view.route("/login", methods=["GET", "POST"])
 def render_login_page():
+    ...
     return render_template("index.html")
 ```